Drink a Beer: Critical reception

-In HitFix′s review of Crash My Party, Melinda Newman labelled "Drink a Beer" the strongest track on the album (grading it an A–) while praising the "spare" production and noting that the song "doesn't try to be a tearjerker" and is more effective as a result.
+In HitFix′s review of Crash My Party, Melinda Newman labelled "Drink a Beer" the strongest track on the album (grading it an A−) while praising the "spare" production and noting that the song "doesn't try to be a tearjerker" and is more effective as a result.

+Billboard and American Songwriter ranked "Drink a Beer" at number one and number six, respectively, on their lists of the 10 greatest Luke Bryan songs.
+Rolling Stone ranked the song at #169 on its 200 Greatest Country Songs of All Time ranking.

 Commercial performance

 "Drink a Beer" debuted at number 59 on the Billboard Country Airplay chart dated of November 16, 2013.
 It debuted at number 20 on the U.S. Billboard Hot Country Songs chart dated of November 23, 2013.
 It debuted at number 79 on the U.S. Billboard Hot 100 chart dated of November 23, 2013.
 It debuted at number 97 on the Canadian Hot 100 chart dated of November 23, 2013.
 The song reached its one million sales mark in the United States in April 2014.
 As of August 2015, it has sold 1,447,000 copies in the U.S.